 - Prepare the water/vinegar mixture.
 Drop an ice-cube into a measuring cup and fill the measuring cup up with water to the 1/2 cup mark.
 Add 2 teaspoons of white vinegar and set aside.

 - Divide and Chill.
 Divide the dough in half and flatten into disks.
-Wrap the disks separately in plastic wrap and chill in the refrigerator for at least 2 hours.
-(Skip to step 7 if you'd like to freeze the pie dough at this stage.)
+Wrap the disks separately in plastic wrap and chill in the refrigerator for at least 1 hour.

 - Form Pie Shell.
 To form the pie shell, take a disk from the refrigerator and let rest for 5 minutes at room temperature.
 Roll the dough out on a floured surface into a 14 inch round.
 Wrap the dough over the rolling pin, pick it up and carefully unroll it over a 9 inch pie plate.
 Gently fit the pie into the bottom and sides of the pie plate.
 Use a sharp knife or kitchen shears to trim a 1 inch overhang.
 Fold the edges under and press to seal.